Prairie Series: May 9-16, 2021

 - Breckenridge, MN

-- Course Surface: Mix of gravel and asphalt roads with a few small hills.
+- Course Surface: Mix of gravel and asphalt roads with little shade.
 Turnaround at a zoo.

 - Tentative Course Laps: 14 for Marathon